 When artificially creating such lighting, the light source should be placed at an average distance from the object, not too close and not very far.
-The optimal distance will be about 2 meters, but it can vary depending on the size of the object.
+The optimal distance will be about 2 meters, but it can vary depending on the object’s size.
 It is also better to place the lighting device at a slight angle and above the camera.
 Thus, you will get a frame with the optimal volume and relief of the photographic subject.

 Since the key light flux is the main one, it is used for any shooting.
-Its flexibility allows you to create both soft shadows, suitable for portraits, family photos, etc., and hard transitions, suitable for shooting subjects with clear geometric shapes.
+Its flexibility allows you to create soft shadows, suitable for portraits, family photos, etc., and hard transitions, ideal for shooting subjects with precise geometric shapes.